 The most immediate benefit of benchmarking is finding where you’re overspending.
 You might think your rates are competitive, but without comparing them to the market, you can’t be sure.
 Benchmarking shines a light on discrepancies between what you pay and what other companies with similar shipping profiles pay.
 For high-volume shippers, even a small percentage difference can translate into hundreds of thousands of dollars in annual savings.
 It’s about using data to ensure every dollar you spend on freight is working as hard as it can.
 By identifying these gaps, you can take targeted action to reduce your high-volume shipping costs and reallocate that budget to other growth areas.

-Negotiate Carrier Contracts with Confidence
+Negotiate Better Carrier Contracts with Data

 Walking into a carrier negotiation armed with benchmark data completely changes the dynamic.
 Instead of accepting a standard rate card or a modest annual discount, you can have a conversation based on facts.
 You can point to specific lanes or freight classes where your rates are out of line with the market and build a compelling case for a better deal.
 This data-driven approach empowers your team to secure more favorable terms, discounts, and incentives.
 It’s not about strong-arming your carriers; it’s about fostering a fair partnership where the pricing reflects true market value.
 This confidence is key to effective LTL contract optimization and building sustainable carrier relationships.